 Post Office Savings Account is similar to a savings account in a bank.
 It is specifically designed to keep your liquid cash in safe place, while earning some interest on it.
 You can liquidate your money anytime (fully or partially) as per your need.
 Savings account is a good option for people living in rural and semi rural areas where the reach of banks is somehow limited.

 Many tax free post office deposits are available, that you can choose to suit your need.
 And for all of them, you need to have a savings account there to operate your accounts smoothly.
-Also, it will give you a decent interest rate of 4% which is similar to a bank savings account.
+The current post office savings account interest rate 2019 is 4% per year, which is similar to a bank savings account.

 In this article I will discuss about everything about Post Office Savings Account like: